TryGhost/docs/content/concepts/core.md

 Ghost's public Content API is what delivers published content to the world and can be accessed in a read-only manner by any client to render in a website, app or other embedded media.

-Access control is managed via an API key, and even the most complex filters are made simple with our SDK.
+Access control is managed via an API key, and even the most complex filters are made simple with our [query language](/api/content/#filtering).
 The Content API is designed to be fully cachable, meaning you can fetch data as often as you like without limitation.

 ## Admin API